5 Effective Ways to Improve Project Performance through Standardized Processes

 #2 Standardized time and expense logging

-Most organisations record time via some form of system, spread sheet or app.
-But have you ever taken time to stop and really understand the benefits this brings to the organisation or to assess whether you are maximising the use of this data.
+Most organizations record time via some form of system, spread sheet or app.
+But have you ever taken time to stop and really understand the benefits this brings to the organization or to assess whether you are maximizing the use of this data.
 Where the leaders excel is in their use of technology, they put in place the exact timesheet entry process required to meet their business needs.
 Whether this be the logging of time in hours and minutes, hours decimal, days or in percentages, importing timesheet data from previous weeks to ensure repeated tasks are recorded in a single click, or even offering different views for different users based on their role or function.
 What this means is that project teams have no excuse not to use it as it is incredibly intuitive – this ensures project managers get the up-to-date visibility they need of project progress and the business can react accordingly.

 #3 Standardized risk management

 One simple way to mitigate risk is to have a tried and tested process for identifying and managing them – this is another way the top performers stand out.
 Through the use of technology leaders can register specific risks within project templates, so whenever that type of project comes in, those risks are already highlighted and can be managed from the initial engagement.
 This ensures no stone is left un-turned and you have the greatest chance of project success from day one.